 What do to when in conflict?

 - Take a couple of deep breaths and ground yourself

 - Take a time-out if needed, with an agreed time and place to return and finish the conversation

-- Reach out an touch your partner, touch helps to feel safe and continuously loving even though we have different opinions
+- Reach out and touch your partner, touch helps to feel safe and continuously loving even though we have different opinions

 - Asking yourself: What is it that I need right now that I’m not getting.
 Give it yourself = re-parent yourself

-- Take responsibility in your part of the conflict
+- Take responsibility for your part in the conflict

 - Show leadership in offering steps to resolve the conflict